How do property auctions work?

 If you're in need of a quick and easy sale, it's worth considering selling your home at a property auction.
 However, as with more traditional forms of selling property, you'll need to do plenty of research, and there are still fees to factor in.

 1. Find the right auctioneer

-If your property is likely to appeal to buy-to-let investors, it's worth considering a London-based auction house as this will often offer exposure to a wider range of investors.
+If your property is likely to appeal to buy-to-let investors, it's worth considering a London-based auction house even if the property isn't in the capital, as this will offer exposure to a wider range of investors.